 Aren't we supposed to be carrying less papers and paperwork?
 So why do you need a big, bulky bag anymore?
 This iPad should bag is less than an inch thick even with stuff in it.

-The next aspect of how it functions is specific to the iPad Pro and the Apple Pencil.
+The next aspect of how it functions is specific to the 12.9-inch Pro and the Apple Pencil.
 Like we have discussed before, so many of the cases designed for the iPad Pro are just bigger versions of older iPad cases with an elastic loop sewn to the side in an attempt to hold the $100+ Apple Pencil.
 Good luck with that.

 This leather iPad shoulder bag centers the entire exterior and under flap design around safely storing and transporting the Apple Pencil.
 I have yet to see another company have a line wide solution as good as ours.